wagenadl/notedeln/docs/source/whyeln.rst

   all software, does have bugs, so it is good to know that failure can never be catastrophic.

-.. [#f2] See `Editing old entries` in the user guide for a minor exception.
+.. [#f2] See :ref:`Editing old entries` in the user guide for a minor exception.

 .. [#f3] NotedELN on its own cannot be relied on to fully guarantee that entries aren’t modified post-hoc, because it is certainly possible to modify entries using an external text editor.
 However, judicious use of version control software can be used to document that such abuse has not occurred.